jclehner/nmrpflash/README.md

 `nmrpflash -i eth0 -a 192.168.1.1 -f firmware.bin -c 'ifconfig eth0 192.168.1.2'`

-This will execute the command specified by `-c` prior to starting the TFTP upload.
+This will execute the command specified by `-c` prior to starting the TFTP upload (in this case setting the IP address to 192.168.1.2).

 ### Building and installing
 ###### Linux, Mac OS X, BSDs